General welfare clause

-A general welfare clause is a section that appears in many constitutions and in some charters and statutes that allows that the governing body empowered by the document to enact laws to promote the general welfare of the people, which is sometimes worded as the public welfare.
+A general welfare clause is a section that appears in many constitutions and in some charters and statutes that allows the governing body empowered by the document to enact laws to promote the general welfare of the people, which is sometimes worded as the public welfare.
 In some countries, it has been used as a basis for legislation promoting the health, safety, morals, and well-being of the people governed by it.

 Argentina

 The Constitution of Argentina provides in its Preamble that one of its purposes is to "promote the general welfare".
 A comparative, international analysis of the meaning of this phrase in the Argentine constitution is provided by an 1897 report from the Supreme Court of Argentina:

 In Ferrocarril Central Argentino c/Provincia de Santa Fe, 569 the Argentine Court held that the General Welfare clause of the Argentine Constitution offered the federal government a general source of authority for legislation affecting the provinces.
 The Court recognized that the United States utilized the clause only as a source of authority for federal taxation and spending, not for general legislation, but recognized differences in the two constitutions.